10 Ways to Increase Your Level of Gratitude

-"Bodhisattvas dwell on the same ground as the rest of us--the world of birth and death, permanence, and self.
-But thanks to the practice of looking deeply into impermanence and non-self, they are in touch with the ultimate dimension, free from the fears associated with ideas of existence and non-existence, one and many, coming and going, birth and death.
+"Bodhisattvas dwell on the same ground as the rest of us-the world of birth and death, permanence and self.
+But thanks to the practice of looking deeply into impermanence and nonself, they are in touch with the ultimate dimension, free from the fears associated with ideas of existence and nonexistence, one and many, coming and going, birth and death.
 In this freedom, they ride the waves of birth and death in perfect peace.
 They are able to remain in the world of waves while abiding in the nature of water."
 Pg 13

 4. Give Unconditionally

 into a way of life.
 Giving is part of our truest and deepest human nature.

-This is the practice of generosity given in the spirit of wisdom, with the understanding of interbeing.
+"True generosity is not a trade or a bargaining strategy.
+In true giving, there is no thought of giver and recipient.
+This is called "the emptiness of giving," in which there is no perception of separation between the one who gives and the one who receives.
+This is the practice of generosity given in the spirit of wisdom, with the understanding of inter-being.
 You offer help as naturally as you breathe.
 You don't see yourself as the giver and the other person as the recipient of your generosity, who is not beholden to you and must be suitably grateful, respond to your demands, and so on.
 You don't give so you can make the other person your ally.
 When you see that people need help, you offer and share what you have with no strings attached and not thought of reward."
 Pg 318

-5. Thank Others For Letting You Give
+5. Thank Others For Letting Us Give

 "The Milky Way doesn't say, "I am the Milky Way."
 It is the Milky Way.
 In reality, the wonderful reality is life.
 We are that wonderful reality.
 We ourselves are present here with a clear light that can illuminate and reflect everything as it is."
 Pg 303